Sgail7/The-Ultimate-Filament-Tuning-Guide/README.md

 ![Fan_Speed_Settings](Example_Pictures/Fan-Speed-Test/Fan_Test_Settings.webp)

 This will cause your fan to spin progressively faster as the model is printed, starting at 0% fan speed and ending at 100% fan speed.
 When the model is finished, take a look at each marked bar and the area above it.
 Choose the lowest fan speed that gives good results as your minimum fan speed.
-Generally, no curling and decent looking bridges are the best things to look for for this setting.
+Generally, no curling and decent to good looking bridges are what to look at for this setting.
 Look at the bridging sections and choose the one that looks the best to you, that is your bridging fan speed.
 Set your maximum fan speed to somewhere between these two values.
 Beware of setting it too high, as strong cooling setups will decrease layer adhesion if run too fast when not needed.

 ## **Minimum Layer Time Test**